-The registration requirements also depend on the type of security at stake.
+The registration requirements also depend on the type of security: Mortgages over real estate or registrable movable assets, such as aircraft, vessels and vehicles, are subject to registration with the competent registry (real estate or other), whose record is public.

-Mortgages over real estate or registrable movable assets, such as aircraft, vessels and vehicles, are subject to registration with the competent registry office (real estate or other), whose registry is public.
-Pledges over shares are:
+Pledges over shares

-- subject to inscription in the respective share certificates and registration with the issuer in the respective share register book (or with a financial intermediary representing the issuer), in the case of certified shares; - subject to registration with the financial intermediary with which the shares are registered, in the case of book-entry shares (regardless of whether they are integrated in a centralized clearing system), or certified shares integrated in a centralized securities system.
+- are subject to inscription in the respective share certificates and registration in the share register book of the issuer or of the financial intermediary representing the issuer), in the case of certified shares; and - subject to registration with the financial intermediary with which the shares are registered, in the case of book-entry shares (regardless of whether they are included in a centralized clearing system) or certified shares integrated in a centralized securities system.

-Pledges over quotas of SQs must be registered with the commercial registry.
+Pledges over SQ quotas must be registered with the commercial registry.